-In order to assist coordinators to allocate the slots, airlines must advise the coordinator that they are requesting them for year round operation.
+Airlines must advise the coordinator that they are requesting slots for year round operation.
 Coordinators should allow flexibility on timings to cover the differing requirements of short and long-haul services.

 6.8.2 Additional Criteria for Slot Allocation

 When slots cannot be allocated by the application of the primary criteria as set out above, further consideration should be given to the following factors: